 - Trim trees and shrubs near the building.

-- Keep your site clean of garbage and graffiti.
+- Quickly remove any garbage and graffiti.
 Garbage containers should have lockable lids.

-- Keep the premises visible from the street; avoid blocking the interior view with high window displays and/or advertisements on windows.
+- Keep the premises visible from the street; avoid blocking windows with displays or advertisements.

-- Does the lighting reach 10 meters?
-Lighting should limit or eliminate dark shadows in which people might hide.
+- Ensure motion detector lighting reaches at least 10 meters.
+Lighting should limit or eliminate dark shadows around your property.

-- Consider installing a fence with a locking gate.
+- Install a fence with a locking gate.

 Doors and Windows

 - Doors should be equipped with deadbolts with a 1 throw.

 - Protect doors from lock tampering by using door security guard plates and latch protectors.

 - Use well installed bars or other window protection on windows and patio doors (e.g., anti-lift or anti-slide devices).